aeon-toolkit/aeon/docs/source/get_involved/governance.rst

 * certain types of proposed changes, by default, see `decision making process <#Decision-making>`__
 * for all stage 3 decisions

-If a STEP is required by a vote, it must have been made public at least 5 working days (excluding week-ends) before that vote.
+If a STEP is required by a vote, it must have been made public at least 7 days before that vote.

 A STEP is a consolidated document, with a concise problem statement, a clear description of the proposed solution and a